Muscle Milk: Side Effects and Benefits

 My Preferred Protein and Energy Supplements

 I use a couple natural products to really give me a nice boost to energy levels during a workout, and a great dose of protein for building muscle.
 First, I take a scoop of coconut oil, because of its high content of a certain type of fat, medium chain triglycerides.
 The body prefers to burn these rather than store them, and as a result, you get a nice consistent boost of energy throughout your workout.
-There are a number of other benefits as well, and if you want to read more, check out my article on MCT Oil and Medium Chain Triglyceride Sources.
+There are a number of other benefits as well.
 Second, I take a simple whey protein after the workout.
 Whey has been shown to be one of the best proteins at helping the body to repair muscle tissue.
 It gets absorbed super quickly by the digestive system and gets amino acids into the bloodstream fast.
 It's hard to beat whey, not only in terms of effectiveness, but also in terms of cost.
 I've left you a link below to my favorite form of coconut oil, and my favorite whey protein.